-Here I offer you maps for OpenTTD that I have created, or those that are my favorite but are no longer downloadable from the official server.
+Here I offer you two maps for OpenTTD that I have created myself, and a scenario which I didn't make, but is no longer downloadable on the official server.
 It is recommended to update to at least 1.6.1.

 All the maps listed here have one thing in common – a rough and diverse terrain.
 In my opinion, automatically generated maps offer too much open space and too few obstacles, so nothing prevents you to simply repeat the same patterns all over the map.
 The game quickly becomes boring when you don't have to improvise and solve new problems.